creativepsyco/creativepsyco.github.com/source/_posts/2014-08-11-facebook-does-it-again-cheating-dalvik.markdown

 **Also LinearAlloc!=dex method count**

 *I should have been more explicit about this, however having too many methods and deep interface hierarchies within a single DEX file does amount to [exceeding the Linear allocation buffer](https://code.google.com/p/android/issues/detail?id=22586).
-Note that you can still exceed the Linear allocation buffer even if you have fewer methods in your DEX file, if you can deep complicated interface hierarchy, its fairly easy to create on.
+Note that you can still exceed the Linear allocation buffer even if you have fewer methods in your DEX file, if you can deep complicated interface hierarchy, its fairly easy to create one.
 Exceeding the methods in a DEX file is just one of the ways why this can happen*

 Recently I found this crash trace in my phone: